PROPERTY JOURNAL

 Professional judgement requires that you make decisions, analyses and evaluations on the basis of your knowledge, skills, training and experience, in accordance with the standards, laws, regulations or principles applicable to your area of work, in the best interests of your client and the wider public.

 Consistency, objectivity and transparency are fundamental to building and sustaining public confidence and trust in valuation.
-This depends on valuers having the appropriate skills, knowledge, experience and ethical behaviour to form sound judgments and to report opinions of value clearly and unambiguously to clients and other valuation users, in accordance with globally recognised norms.
+This depends on valuers having the appropriate skills, knowledge, experience and ethical behaviour to form sound judgements and to report opinions of value clearly and unambiguously to clients and other valuation users, in accordance with globally recognised norms.

 Red Book Global Standards, national supplements and jurisdiction guides contain: